lamoss1/book-library/README.md

 ## Project title

-Book library - an exercise of Sequelize Model.
-Sequelize can perform **CRUD** operations in relational database (postgres SQL).
-And Sequelize can perform foreign key association with tables.
+Book library - an exercise of Sequelize Models.
+Sequelize can perform **CRUD** operations within relational databases (I used PostgresSQL); it can also perform foreign key associations with tables.

 ### User Stories